la-test/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Propose an idea for new improvements/features
+about: Suggest a new feature or an improvement of existing functionality
 title: ''
 labels: enhancement
 assignees: ''